How often does your business post on Facebook?

 13. Create Polls

-Polls are a fantastic way to get a lot of engagement, and you also have the opportunity to conduct valuable market research without paying a penny while showing your customers that you care about their opinion.
+Polls in groups (which we’ll discuss more in a minute) are a fantastic way to get a lot of engagement, and you also have the opportunity to conduct valuable market research without paying a penny while showing your customers that you care about their opinion.
 And as we mentioned above, everyone likes giving their opinion.

 14. Seasonal/Timely Content